cloudbees-days/sda-k8s-best-practices/labs/installing-core/installing-core.md

 ## Kubernetes Installation Options for CloudBees Core

+There are several options for how you install CloudBees Core on Kubernetes:

-Helm - specifically Helm 2 - or raw yaml applied with `kubectl` or raw yaml with Kustomize.
+- Helm - specifically Helm 2 - with Tiller
+- Helm without Tiller
+- raw yaml applied with `kubectl`
+- raw yaml with Kustomize

 Helm 2 has some drawbacks in regards to security and stability.
 To achieve the most flexibility.